simlrh/OSVR-OpenHMD/README.md

 Then follow [the standard OSVR plugin build instructions](http://resource.osvr.com/docs/OSVR-Core/TopicWritingDevicePlugin.html).

 Tested on Windows, Linux and Mac.
+64 bit binaries available on the releases page.